cloudfoundry/pcap-release/README.md

 [BOSH](https://bosh.io/) release of the pcap [Cloud Foundry](https://www.cloudfoundry.org/) add-on.

+## Disclaimer

+As pcap-release is still in active development, information on this page is subject to change and might be outdated.

 ## Description

-The goal of this bosh release is to provide easy access to network traffic data to both Cloud Foundry application developers and CF landscape operators.
-To achieve this, pcap-release implements CLI-commands to capture tcpdumps (pcap files) from multiple BOSH VMs or CF app containers in parallel.
+The goal of this BOSH release is to provide easy access to network traffic data to both Cloud Foundry application developers and CF landscape operators.
+To achieve this, pcap-release implements CLI-commands to capture tcpdumps (pcap files) from multiple BOSH VMs or CF app-containers in parallel.

 <!-- TODO: to be added later
 For the BOSH VM capture case, a new CLI can be used that authenticates via the BOSH director.